Security of quantum key distribution with imperfect phase randomisation

 (A2) The conditional PDF of $\Phi_i$ given all other phases is lower bounded, i.e., for all $i$ and some known $0<q\leq1$,}

 {The equality in \cref{eq:assumption_q} follows from \cref{eq:assumption_lc}.}

-{We note that, although the correlation length $l_c$ has consequences in the post-processing step (see Protocol description below), it does not affect the asymptotic key rate obtainable using our proof.
-The latter is only influenced by the parameter $q$, which quantifies how far away the conditional distribution of each phase is from being uniform, given knowledge of \textit{all} other (i.e., previous and following) phases.
-Intuitively, the latter is because, in principle, Eve could attack the $i$-th pulse using information she has learned from investigating all previous and following pulses.
-We also remark that our proof is applicable when $l_c =0$, i.e., when the phases of different pulses are uncorrelated but non-uniform, which may be relevant if Eve performs an active laser seeding attack \cite{sunEffectSource2015}.
-However, for concreteness, we focus mostly on the applicability of our proof to the case of naturally-occurring phase correlations. }

-{In addition,} we also consider that (A3) Alice's choice of intensities and the phase of her pulses are independent; and (A4) Alice's (bit-and-basis) encoding operations commute with the process that (imperfectly) randomises the phase of her pulses. {In other words, the phase randomisation process is not affected by the intensity modulation and bit-and-basis encoding processes.} For simplicity {and concreteness, we also make the following standard assumptions}: (A5) Alice's choice of bit, basis and intensity for round $i$ only affects the $i\textrm{-th}$ pulse; (A6) Alice's encoding operations are characterised and identical for all rounds; (A7) the intensities of Alice's pulses perfectly match her choices; and (A8) the efficiency of Bob's measurement is independent of his basis choice.
-We note that previous works have {investigated} the security of QKD when some of {these} assumptions are not met\;\cite{pereiraQuantumKey2020,zapateroSecurityQuantum2021,sixtoSecurityDecoystate2022,tamakiDecoystateQuantum2016,wangFinitekeySecurity2018,wangMeasurementdeviceindependentQuantum2021,mizutaniQuantumKey2019,yoshinoQuantumKey2018,pereiraQuantumKey2019,navarretePracticalQuantum2021,navarreteImprovedFiniteKey2022,fung2009security,zhangSecurityProof2021}.
+{In addition, for simplicity, we consider that the phase randomisation process is not affected by the intensity modulation and bit-and-basis encoding processes; and for concreteness, we also consider that neither the latter processes nor Bob's measurement setup suffer from imperfections.
+Precisely, we assume that} (A3) Alice's choice of intensities and the phase of her pulses are independent; (A4) Alice's (bit-and-basis) encoding operations commute with the process that (imperfectly) randomises the phase of her pulses; (A5) Alice's choice of bit, basis and intensity for round $i$ only affects the $i\textrm{-th}$ pulse; (A6) Alice's encoding operations are characterised and identical for all rounds; (A7) the intensities of Alice's pulses perfectly match her choices; and (A8) the efficiency of Bob's measurement is independent of his basis choice.
+We note that previous works have {investigated} the security of QKD when some of {these} assumptions are not met\;{\cite{wangGeneralTheory2008,pereiraQuantumKey2020,zapateroSecurityQuantum2021,sixtoSecurityDecoystate2022,tamakiDecoystateQuantum2016,wangFinitekeySecurity2018,wangMeasurementdeviceindependentQuantum2021,mizutaniQuantumKey2019,yoshinoQuantumKey2018,pereiraQuantumKey2019,navarretePracticalQuantum2021,navarreteImprovedFiniteKey2022,fung2009security,zhangSecurityProof2021,jiangRobustTwinfield2023}}.